FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 Examples
 --------

-Runs the import for files located in directory **/path/to/your/input/files** using license file **/path/to/your/license/fsi-license.json** targeting the database defined by the connection string.
-In case if a resource being imported already exists in the target database, skip it.
+Runs the import for files located in directory **/path/to/your/input/files** and its subdirectories using license file **/path/to/your/license/fsi-license.json** targeting the database defined by the connection string.
+In case if a resource being imported already exists in the target database, it gets skipped.

 .. code-block:: bash